Kitchen Scraps, Garbage & Recycling

 What do I need to do now?

-All households will receive a standard 120L Green Bin, a small "kitchen catcher" and the size of Grey Bin that each household selected this past summer.
+All households on the program received a standard 120L Green Bin, a small "kitchen catcher" and the size of Grey Bin that each household selected.

 2) Never miss another collection day!

-Sign up for text, email, voice mail, Twitter, or iCalendar collection day reminders.
+Sign up for text, email, voice mail, Twitter, or iCalendar reminders here.
 The "Victoria Waste" collection day reminder app can also be downloaded here.
-View your Collection Schedule online to see when your first collection day is.
+You can also view your Collection Schedule online or print it here.

 3) Watch a video about the new Kitchen Scraps and Garbage Program: